Salih Basheer

-Salih Basheer (Arabic: صالح بشير, born January 1, 1995, in Omdurman, Sudan) is a Sudanese Documentary photographer.
-During his studies of Geography at Cairo University, Egypt, he started as a self-taught photographer and subsequently studied Photojournalism at the Danish School of Media and Journalism in Aarhus, Denmark.
+Salih Basheer (Arabic: صالح بشير, born 1 January 1995) is a Sudanese photographer.

 Since 2018, he has been awarded several grants and prizes for photography, and his photo stories have been exhibited in Ethiopia, the Netherlands, Germany, the United Kingdom, France and the United Arab Emirates.
-His 2023 publication 22 Days in Between is the first photo-book ever to be authored by a Sudanese photographer.
+His 2023 publication 22 Days in Between is the first photo-book ever by a Sudanese photographer.

-Biography and artistic career
+Early life and education

+Basheer was born in Omdurman, Sudan.

+After finishing secondary school in Sudan, he moved to Cairo in 2013 and received his Bachelor's degree in Geography from Cairo University in 2017.
+During his studies in Egypt, he started as a self-taught photographer.

+Life and work

-After finishing secondary school in Sudan, Basheer moved to Cairo in 2013 and received his Bachelor's degree in Geography from Cairo University in 2017.
-During his studies in Egypt, he started as a self-taught photographer and after his graduation, began to work on his first long-term project titled Sweet Taste Of Sugarcane.
-This documentary photo story about the harsh conditions of students in a khalwa, a Sudanese religious school, was shown at the international Addis Foto Fest in 2018.
+After his graduation, Basheer began to work on his first long-term project titled Sweet Taste Of Sugarcane.
+This documentary Photo Story about the harsh conditions of students in a khalwa, a Sudanese religious school, was shown at the international Addis Foto Fest in 2018.

 His next project, called The Home Seekers, was supported by the Arab Fund for Arts and Culture (AFAC) in 2019.
 In this, Basheer recorded the lives of other Sudanese refugees in Cairo, who are living in exile and thus are "look[ing] inward in search for a 'home', looking for a better life and education".
 This visual story was exhibited in October 2021 at the Diffusion Festival in Cardiff, Wales and the same year in France as part of the group exhibition "Mon ami n'est pas d'ici" at the Institut du Monde Arabe's exhibition space in Tourcoing, as well as at the festival "Les Rencontres à l'échelle" in Marseille.

-In 2020, Basheer started a diploma course in photojournalism at the Danish school of media and journalism (DMJX) in Aarhus and was awarded a scholarship by The VII Foundation.
+In 2020, Basheer started a diploma course in photojournalism at the Danish School of Media and Journalism (DMJX) in Aarhus and was awarded a scholarship by The VII Foundation.
 In addition, he obtained the Shahidul Alam Grant for the development of independent photojournalism by the Danish School of Media and Journalism.